• Updated on Dec 2, 2025

 Best Time for Annapurna and Manaslu Circuit Trek

-Annapurna and Manaslu Circuit Trek are doable throughout the year.
+Annapurna and Manaslu Circuit Treks are doable throughout the year.
 However, the monsoon season is not a highly recommended time for this trek due to the low visibility of the Himalayas and the ranges that do fall.

-The monsoon makes the trek interesting with the green vegetation and farmland with crops and also waterfalls and fast-flowing rivers.
+The monsoon makes the trek interesting with the green vegetation and farmland with crops, and also waterfalls and fast-flowing rivers.
 However, sometimes, due to excessive rainfall, landslides might happen, blocking the trail.
 So, it is better to avoid the time of the Monsoon for this trek.

 Now, the question is, when is the monsoon in Nepal?
 Due to global warming, Nepal, a country with mountains, is experiencing weather changes.
 We are experiencing a late monsoon arrival.
 So, it is better to avoid JULY, AUGUST, and early SEPTEMBER to trek the Annapurna and Manaslu regions.

 The best time for the Annapurna and Manaslu Combo Circuit Trek is in OCTOBER,NOVEMBER, DECEMBER, JANUARY, FEBRUARY, MARCH, APRIL, MAY, and JUNE.
 However, if you are looking for exceptional weather conditions with clear sky and far-sighted views, you are recommended to trek in NOVEMBER, DECEMBER, JANUARY, February, March, and APRIL.
-Those are the perfect months of the year for the Annapurna and Manasluregions trek.
+Those are the perfect months of the year for the Annapurna and Manaslu regions trek.

 thorang la pass annapurna circuit